GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

 L. Offering Related Research

-In accordance with common practice in certain markets in Europe and consistent with legal advice, GSI produces, from time to time, research (commonly termed “pre-deal” research) prior to an offering of securities where GSI also has an investment banking mandate in respect of the offering.
+In accordance with common practice in certain markets in Europe and consistent with legal advice, GIR produces, from time to time, research (commonly termed “pre-deal” research) prior to an offering of securities where GSI or GSBE also have an investment banking mandate in respect of the offering.
 In connection with producing pre-deal research GS Europe has adopted procedures designed to:

 - Prevent the promise of favourable coverage (and requirements that final decisions on coverage should remain with GIR management).